 I assume whoever wrote the last article saying we are all going to do everything on mobile devices has never tried to do anything working people need to do.
 He certainly never tried to do it on one of the devices he was touting.
 He probably thinks his telephone is a fine precision camera and he is welcome to his opinion so as long as he doesn’t ask me look at his pictures.

 Anything that can do everything doesn’t do anything well.

 In the realm of small dedicated devices, from cameras and MP3 players, to telephones, DVD players and book readers, dedicated devices perform far better than equivalent “add ons” to general purpose devices.
 A modern computers is not a dedicated device: it’s a platform with power to drive a lot of different things, rather like a big empty room.
 It does many things, but it won’t do everything well.
 You can use it as a TV, but sitting in your living room, feet up on the recliner and watching a movie on your big-screen TV is a more satisfying experience.

-You can use a computer as a GPS, but a small dashboard or window-mounted unit is a lot easier and responds faster.
-Nothing takes pictures like a camera with a good lens.
-Nothing reproduces music better than a good sound system with high quality speakers.
-Book readers are better for reading text and if you want to make music, learn to play an instrument.
+You can use a computer as a GPS, but a small dashboard or window-mounted unit works much better.
+Nothing takes pictures like a good camera.
+Nothing reproduces music better than a sound system with quality speakers.
+Book readers are great for reading books and if you want to make music, learn to play an instrument.

 I don’t want to read on my computer or take pictures on my phone.
 I am a photographer and I use a camera.
 If you are positive your iPad is just as good as a camera, if you believe your cell phone or android tablet is good enough to fill your picture-taking needs, you’re probably right.
 Don’t show me your pictures.
 Please.